sgong-pdftron/stranger-docs/android/controls/Reflow.md

 # Reflow
 Reflow makes the document more flexible and easier to read, especially on small devices.
 PDFNet is able to extract reflowable layout of each page of a PDF document as an HTML file.
 In this article we explains how simple is to show a widget that allows the user to swipe left or right through the pages of the document to see reflowable document pages.
-Later, we provide necessary functions to convert a hard-layout document page to an HTML document page.
+Later, we provide necessary functions to convert a hard-layout PDF page to an HTML document page.

 # How to show Reflow pager
 ReflowControl is a [ViewPager](https://developer.android.com/reference/android/support/v4/view/ViewPager.html) that allows the user to flip left and right through reflowable layout of pages in a certain PDF document.